ajk5yx-kthd/technical-writing-portfolio/README.md

 - Business intelligence and analytics documentation
 - Product capabilities and use case documentation
 - Natural language explanation of technical systems
 - Real-world examples and templates

-[More samples coming soon]

 ## Documentation Philosophy